BitBurrow/BitBurrow.github.io/docs/index.md

 * BitBurrow **base** is a router at your VPN home that functions as a VPN server.
 It accepts VPN connections from user devices and forwards them to the internet.
 See [How to set up a BitBurrow base](base.md).
 * BitBurrow **app** runs on Android or iOS and, together with the hub, is used to configure a BitBurrow base.
 * BitBurrow **hub** runs on a server on the public internet.
 It serves to configure a BitBurrow base and also DNS requests from user devices.
 See [How to set up a BitBurrow hub](hub.md).
-* BitBurrow **remote** is a router configured as a VPN client, allowing users at a secondary location to use the internet as if they were at the "VPN home" without any additional software.
+* BitBurrow **outpost** is a router configured as a VPN client, allowing users at a secondary location to use the internet as if they were at the "VPN home" without any additional software.

 Here is a visual representation.